eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lanechange.md

 lanechange.

 ## Visualisation example
 The user-selected attributes can be plotted with use of plotXMLAttributes.py.
-The scenario acosta, one of the published sumo scenarios, is used as example (https://github.com/DLR-TS/sumo-scenarios/tree/main/bologna/acosta).
+The [acosta scenario](https://github.com/DLR-TS/sumo-scenarios/tree/main/bologna/acosta), one of the published sumo scenarios, is used as example.

 ### Generating the lanechange output

 ```
 sumo run.sumocfg --lanechange-output lanechange.xml
 ```

 ### Example call for plotting

 ```
 python plotXMLAttributes.py -x speed -y leaderGap -s -o lc.png langchange.xml -i reason --filter-ids speedGain
 ```

 where -x is the attribute for the x axis; -y is the attribute for the y axis; -s is to show the plot; -o is the output file name; -i is the filtered attribute name; --filter-ids are the values of the filtered attribute name.

 The resultant plot is illustrated below.